 Including annual forages and grazed cover crops into established cropping systems may provide options to diversify farm enterprises, increase management options for cattle on range and croplands, and provide complementary cover crop benefits to croplands (see video below).

-A team with the Nebraska Grazing Lands Coalition (NGLC), University of Nebraska Extension, and eight crop/livestock producers (see Fig. 2) in Nebraska developed a project to highlight on-farm research focused on integrating crop/livestock systems.
+A team with the Nebraska Grazing Lands Coalition (NGLC), University of Nebraska Extension, and eight crop/livestock producers (see Fig. 2) developed a project to highlight on-farm research focused on integrating crop/livestock systems.
 The main objective of the project was to gather forage production, grazing management, and soil data from each of the farms to better understand and educate other producers on the benefits and challenges of these management practices.

 As part of the project, producers selected an annual forage seed mix that fit within their cropping systems, would accomplish specific soil health or other benefits, and would provide forage for their livestock.